 Looking to take advantage of the new electric vehicle tax credits with a PHEV purchase?
-Here is everything you need to know, plus the short list of PHEVs that may be eligible (we hope you like BMWs).
+Here is everything you need to know, plus the short list of PHEVs that may be eligible.

 Table of Contents